-That being said, I’ll admit I was giggling with pleasure at all the pretties on Memaloose Hills Trail last week.
+That being said, I’ll admit I was squeeing like a tween at the riot of pretties on Memaloose Hills Trail last week.

-The rest of the fritillaries and serpents didn’t socialize, probably because the latter were enormous.
-The two Western Yellow-bellied Racers I met were four and five feet long respectively and highly anti-social.
-I mean, okay, we flirted but nothing came of it.
+The rest of the bugs and serpents didn’t socialize, mostly because the latter were enormous.
+Two Western Yellow-bellied Racers I met were four and five feet long, respectively, and highly anti-social.
+I mean, we flirted but nothing came of it.
 They never called.

-Lizards are more approachable–just move at a glacial pace while pretending to look at something else, then execute a swift grab to produce the coveted hand-held encounter.
-However, I wasn’t fast enough today.
-The heat sped them up until they zipped across the trail like cursors.
-Rising temps have the opposite affect on me; anything over 61° slows me down until I come to a screeching lawn-chair-and-iced-coffee halt.
-If you ever want to kidnap me, do it in August.
+Lizards are typically more approachable–one swift grab and you can enjoy a hand-held encounter.
+Today, however, the heat sped them up until they zipped across the trail like cursors, so I caught no one.
+Rising temps have the opposite affect on me.
+Anything over 65° and I come to a screeching lawn-chair-and-iced-coffee halt.
+If you want to kidnap me, do it in August.

 All the birds perched high and ignored everybody.
-Sure, they kept a running commentary on who was close, who was closer, and who was dangerously in need of a pecking but they did it with such unaffected nonchalance.
 Only a Pileated Woodpecker broke tradition and executed a cheeky fly by so violent I nearly wet myself.
 Then, he laughed, the handsome bastard.
 He probably knew all about me: I’m the one who’s been pining to see a Lazuli Bunting for years, not realizing every “bluebird” I’ve spotted since moving to Oregon was a freaking Lazuli Bunting.
 Damned Sibley’s.

 The tiniest people I met were living in a gigantic hippy colony of absolute communism.
 See that dead tree?
-You can’t tell from the photo but its entire surface is actually flickering and flashing in the sun like a glitter ball.
+You can’t tell from a still photo but its entire surface is flickering in the sun like a glitter ball.

 Other logs had cuter inhabitants with better outfits.
 What can I say?
 I’m biased in favor of fur.
-All four of these little guys moved pretty fast whenever anything large lurched by.
+All four of these little guys moved pretty fast whenever anything lurched by.
 When you’re tasty, you’re quick, that’s the Law of Nature.
 I think it’s the 12th Law.
-The 5th Law is “Mom will rip your face off if you come near her brood,” but the 12th Law kinda cancels that out, especially when Mom weighs less than a coffee cup.

-By this point, the ambient temperature was setting off warning bells in my skull: Get to shade!
+At this point, the ambient temperature was setting off warning bells in my skull: Get to shade!
 Get to shade!
+Get to shade!
 When you’re uber-Caucasian, you live by a different set of rules during swimsuit season.
-You must reveal your pasty flesh to the sun gradually and with great care, like Gypsy Rose Lee in SPF 30.
-Sudden moves along these lines only yield unhappy weekends of laying in bed before an oscillating fan, your reddened carcass spackled from head to toe with vitamin E and aloe, watching 70s game shows until your eyes bleed.
-Did I mention our family trips to Florida?
+You must reveal your pasty flesh to the sun gradually and with great care, like Gypsy Rose Lee in SPF 45.
+Failure to observe these guidelines yields unhappy evenings of laying naked in bed before an oscillating fan, your reddened carcass spackled from head to toe with vitamin E and aloe, watching 1970s game shows until your eyes bleed….

-I lingered as long as I dared, absorbing the droning lullaby of sleepy crickets and the rustle of spring’s bright green leaves.
-There’s a powerful joy in nature, as compelling as it is ubiquitous, that makes one wish to bottle it and take it home.
-The closest I’ve come is pausing for long interludes and “soaking”–committing every sensory pleasure on the trail to memory like an emotional hard drive.
-Proof of its effectiveness is the fact that even now, typing in my utilitarian office of dark wood and bare walls, I can still smell the soft candy sweetness of those lupines.
+I lingered as long as possible, absorbing the droning lullaby of crickets and the delicate rustle of new leaves.
+There’s a spiritual euphoria in nature, compelling and constant, that makes empaths want to bottle it and take it home to sniff.
+I like pausing and “soaking” like this, downloading every sensory memory to an emotional hard drive.
+Proof of its efficacy is the fact that even now, typing in my office of polished wood and Zen surfaces, I can still smell the soft candy sweetness of those lupines in the warm wind.